 Patient Information Leaflet - Repeat Prescribing

-- Online - using the link at the top of this page.
+- Online - using the following LINK .

 - In person - post in the red prescription box next to reception.

 - By post - please enclose a stamped addressed envelope.

 The NHS Electronic Prescription Service is available from the Acorn Surgery.
 Prescriptions are sent direct to the Pharmacy of your choice without the need for a paper prescription.